LLVM-AD/llvm-ad.github.io/_pages/Challenges.md

 ### Two Open-Source Datasets

-Two open-sourced datasets will be provided.
-The first centers on grasping traffic language from HD maps to understand traffic scenarios via LLMs.
-The second involves categorizing text-based driver commands into multiple categories for human-vehicle language comprehension.
-While the workshop recommends using provided datasets, it's **not mandatory**.
+Two open-source datasets are provided for this workshop.
+The first dataset focuses on extracting traffic language from HD maps to aid in traffic scenario comprehension through LLMs.
+The second dataset aims to categorize textbased driver commands to improve human-vehicle language understanding.
+While using the datasets is recommended, it is **not mandatory** for participation.
 Both datasets will be released on **Sep.
-7th**.
+15th**.

 #### Dataset 1
 TBD